-Carlos is a third year Ph.D. student in Industrial Organizational Psychology and entrepreneur at Rice University.
+Carlos is a fourth year Ph.D. student in Industrial Organizational Psychology and entrepreneur at Rice University.
 His primary research focuses on issues regarding diversity and discrimination in the workforce.
 His earlier work examines the experiences of minority job applicants during the selection process.
 In addition, he examines cross-cultural topics regarding negotiation and helping behaviors.
 Carlos is also currently working with two others to launch a consulting practice, focused on providing affordable evaluation and intervention designs for local small businesses in Houston.

-Abby is a second-year Ph.D. student in the Industrial/Organizational Psychology program at Rice University.
+Abby is a third-year Ph.D. student in the Industrial/Organizational Psychology program at Rice University.
 Broadly, she studies diversity and discrimination in the workplace, in contexts ranging from social interactions to the hiring process, with the intention of contributing to research that will inform organizational policies and practices as related to successfully managing diversity.
 Specifically, she is am interested in the experiences and perceptions of stigmatized groups in terms of gender, race, sexual orientation, age, religion, culture, and other identities.
 Outside of research, Abby enjoys running, live music, traveling, and spending time with family and friends.

 Honors Thesis Students